 Planning No. 305.17

 Project No. CI.00397

-Project Status Construction (Tender to be awarded April 2020)
+Project Status Construction (Tender awarded September 2021)

 Umgeni Water (UW) is the Bulk Water Service Provider for Ugu District Municipality (Ugu DM).
 UW currently only operates in the Upper and Middle South Coast sub-systems, supplying bulk treated water to the northern parts of the Ugu DM although an agreement is being concluded to extend this supply to Harding.